 Arch villain Gru hatches a plan to steal the moon with the help of his army of little yellow minions.

 But nothing in his calculations and groundwork has prepared him for his greatest challenge: three adorable orphan girls who want to make him their dad.

 Woody is a good-hearted cowboy doll who belongs to a young boy named Andy.
 But he sees his position as Andy’s favorite toy jeopardized when his parents buy him a Buzz Lightyear action figure.
 Even worse, the arrogant Buzz thinks he’s a real spaceman on a mission to return to his home planet.

 When Andy’s family moves to a new house, Woody and Buzz must escape the clutches of naughty neighbor Sid Phillips and reunite with Andy and the rest of the toys.

-We also love Toy Story 2 and Toy Story 3, proof that sequels can be as good as the original!
+We also love Toy Story 2, 3 and 4 – proof that sequels can be as good as the original!

 #19.
 Monsters Inc